-As a part of Mayor- President Sharon Weston Broome's All Hazards Recovery Plan Initiative, MOHSEP will be hosting a series of public meetings as an opportunity to promote 'whole community' efforts to discuss resiliency plans and identify the needs of East Baton Rouge Parish.
-We invite you to join us at one of the four public meetings, which will be held at various libraries throughout the Parish!
+As a part of Mayor- President Sharon Weston Broome's All Hazards Recovery Plan Initiative, MOHSEP hosted a series of public meetings as an opportunity to promote 'Whole Community' efforts to discuss resiliency plans and identify the needs of East Baton Rouge Parish.

 "Integrating national standards into local community resiliency"